-Read our full review: Philips Essential Airfryer HD9252/91 (opens in new tab)
+Read our full Philips Essential Airfryer HD9252/91 review

 If you're an individual or a couple with small appetites, this small capacity air fryer is ideal.
 A more compact version of the Instant Vortex (above), turned out crisp, evenly browned fries and succulent chicken during our testing.

 The Vortex Mini can air-fry, roast, bake and reheat as well, and it's easy to clean - although while the crisper plate is dishwasher safe, the basket itself can't be cleaned in a dishwasher.
 Due to the smaller capacity, some experimentation is required to ensure you get the perfect crunchy exterior, and the reheat function can't rival a microwave.
 However, considering the affordable price tag and compact size, we think it's a great buy.

 Read our full Instant Vortex Mini air fryer review

 To compare each air fryer, we've cooked up batches and batches of fries and chicken wings.
 As well as evaluating how, crisp, evenly browned and in the case of chicken wings, how moist and juicy the meat was, we’ve also compared how easy they are to use.